Sask. pharmacist understands why some Indigenous people might be hesitant to get COVID-19 vaccine | CBC News

 "So, that's exactly what I was hoping for — to restore some faith in this process and restore some faith in the vaccine, and hopefully prompt some people to be more on the side of receiving it than not."

-Right now, Saskatchewan is in Phase 1 of its vaccine rollout, which means people 67 years or older, some medical staff and people in the north 50 years or older can book an appointment to get the vaccine.
+Right now, Saskatchewan is in Phase 2 of its vaccine rollout, which means anyone 67 years or older, people in the north 50 years or older, the clinically extremely vulnerable, and people in emergency shelters and group homes can book an appointment to get the vaccine.